sk-ys/redmine_versioned_file_cf/README.md

 ### Notes

 - This plugin assumes uploaded files are text files
+- If Git is not available on the server, the standard Redmine file diff feature is used; if Git is available, the result of `git diff --no-index` is displayed.
-- Git must be available on the server to download diff files
+- Git is required on the server to download diff files.

 ## Installation